Calhoun County, Iowa: Politics

-Politically, Calhoun County has favoured the Republicans since 1896, usually only voting Democrat when the party won national victories.
+Politically, Calhoun County has favored the Republicans since 1896, usually only voting Democratic when the party won national victories.
 It first voted for the Democrats in 1932 when Franklin D. Roosevelt won in a landslide victory against Herbert Hoover.
 In 2000, Calhoun County voted for George W. Bush and has voted for the Republicans ever since.
-In 2016 Donald Trump won 67.2% percent of the vote in Calhoun County, the highest vote share since Dwight D. Eisenhower’s victory in 1952.
+In 2016 Donald Trump won 67.2% percent of the vote in Calhoun County, the highest vote share since Dwight D. Eisenhower's victory in 1952.
+In 2020 and 2024, Trump increased it to 70.2% and 72.7% respectively, the highest percentages for any party in the county since Warren G. Harding a century earlier.